 In the past, Meat was scarce, so dishes were created using small amounts of meat mixed with rice or noodles, both of which were more plentiful.
-However nowadays, the Chinese’s meat consumption is astonishing, offering China eats twice as much meat as the united states they don’t only seek to fill their stomachs but also chase after high quality food.
+However, nowadays, the Chinese’s meat consumption is astonishing, offering China eats twice as much meat as the united states they don’t only seek to fill their stomachs but also chase after high-quality food.
 With, more money in their pockets, many Chinese have joined the Western diets and fast food.

 - Read the New Top Article about Exporting in China

 While American and European meat consumption has started to fall, it is still rising strongly in the developing world.
 In 1982, the average Chinese person ate only 13 kg of meat a year but the emergence of China as a global economic power has radically altered the diets of a newly wealthy population.
-In the past 30 years, Chinese’s demand for meat has considerably grew.
-The average Chinese person now eats 63 kg of meat a year, with a further 30 kg of meat per person expected to be added by 2030… The country now consumes 28% of the world supply.
+In the past 30 years, China’s demand for meat has considerably grown.
+The average Chinese person now eats 63 kg of meat a year, with a further 30 kg of meat per person expected to be added by 2030… The country now consumes 28% of the world’s supply.

 Read also the Export Guide for China